-'Mayn't I sing them just one LITTLE song?' he pleaded piteously.
+"Mayn't I sing them just one little song?" he pleaded piteously.

-'No, not ONE little song,' replied the Rat firmly, though his heart bled as he noticed the trembling lip of the poor disappointed Toad.
-'It's no good, Toady; you know well that your songs are all conceit and boasting and vanity; and your speeches are all self-praise and-and-well, and gross exaggeration and-and--'
+"No, not one little song," replied the Rat firmly, though his heart bled as he noticed the trembling lip of the poor disappointed Toad.
+"It's no good, Toady; you know well that your songs are all conceit and boasting and vanity; and your speeches are all self-praise and - and - well, and gross exaggeration and - and -" "And gas," put in the Badger, in his common

-'And gas,' put in the Badger, in his common way.
+"And gas," put in the Badger, in his common way.

-'It's for your own good, Toady,' went on the Rat.
-'You know you MUST turn over a new leaf sooner or later, and now seems a splendid time to begin; a sort of turning-point in your career.
-Please don't think that saying all this doesn't hurt me more than it hurts you.'
+"It's for your own good, Toady," went on the Rat.
+"You know you must turn over a new leaf sooner or later, and now seems a splendid time to begin; a sort of turning-point in your career.
+Please don't think that saying all this doesn't hurt me more than it hurts you."

 Toad remained a long while plunged in thought.
 At last he raised his head, and the traces of strong emotion were visible on his features.
-'You have conquered, my friends,' he said in broken accents.
-'It was, to be sure, but a small thing that I asked-merely leave to blossom and expand for yet one more evening, to let myself go and hear the tumultuous applause that always seems to me-somehow-to bring out my best qualities.
+"You have conquered, my friends," he said in broken accents.
+"It was, to be sure, but a small thing that I asked - merely leave to blossom and expand for yet one more evening, to let myself go and hear the tumultuous applause that always seems to me - somehow - to bring out my best qualities.
 However, you are right, I know, and I am wrong.
-Hence forth I will be a very different Toad.
+Henceforth I will be a very different Toad.
 My friends, you shall never have occasion to blush for me again.
-But, O dear, O dear, this is a hard world!'
+But, O dear, O dear, this is a hard world!"